top of page

 Hiking Black Dragon Wash

-First, disregard the directions Google Maps gives you.
-They'll take you on a much longer route than is required.
-The quickest way to access the site when traveling westbound from Green River is to exit I-70 at mile marker 147 where there is an unsigned dirt road on the right side of the road.
-Within a hundred or so feet after exiting you'll encounter a locked gate.
+First, ignore the directions provided by Google Maps as they will lead you on a longer route than necessary.
+The quickest way to reach the site when traveling westbound from Green River is to take the exit at mile marker 147 on I-70, where you'll find an unsigned dirt road on the right side.
+Within approximately a hundred feet after exiting, you'll come across a locked gate.

 Black Dragon Wash

-As of 2023, the gate is locked with a simple chain and carabiner.
-After driving through the gate, close and lock it behind you.
-Another couple hundred feet later you'll encounter the split in the road shown in the photo below.
+As of 2023, the gate remains locked with a basic chain and carabiner.
+After passing through the gate, remember to shut and secure it behind you.
+After passing through the gate and driving another few hundred feet, you'll come across the split in the road as shown in the photo below.

 Black Dragon Wash